 Ripening-time: mid- to late season

 Wine: Pinot Noir from optimal vineyard sites, with high ripeness, and through skilled vinification, can deliver high quality wines with good ageability - even despite that it is sensitive and a challenge to the winemaker in the vineyard and the cellar.
 Characteristically, it does not have a very dark colour.
-Its typical aroma is discreet with notes ranging from strawberry and raspberry to morello cherry and dried plums.
+Its typical aroma is discreet with notes from red berries (strawberry, raspberry, morello cherry), forest soil and dried plums.